If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Two of my favourite Vancouver food tours that include Vancouver downtown activities include:

-- Wok Around Chinatown: Prowl for goodies at traditional medicine shops, cookware stores, and a Chinese bakery – all lead and narrated by a neighourhood chef.
+• Wok Around Chinatown: Prowl for goodies at traditional medicine shops, cookware stores, and a Chinese bakery – all led and narrated by a neighbourhood chef.
 You’ll learn the streets and crispy BBQ duck.

 Walk Through Chinatown

-It’s right on the outskirts of downtown and some of the best things do to here are:
+It’s conveniently located right on the outskirts of downtown.
+Some of the best things to do here include:

-- Chinatown Millennium Gate: These terracotta tiled arches create one of the most emblematic spots in downtown Vancouver and is an awesome photo spot.
+• Chinatown Millennium Gate: These terracotta tiled arches create one of the most emblematic spots in downtown Vancouver and make an awesome photo spot.

 Take a 4D Flight Across Canada

-The Flyover Canada ride uses state-of-the-art 4D video technology to create a flight simulator for the ages – taking you on an eight minute ride through Canada’s best natural and urban landscapes
+The Flyover Canada ride uses state-of-the-art 4D video technology to create a flight simulator for the ages.
+This contraption takes you on an eight-minute ride through Canada’s best natural and urban landscapes

-You’ll get all sorts of special effects such as wind, mist, and scents as well as a thrilling, realistic flight experience.
+You’ll get special effects, such as wind, mist, and scents and a thrilling, realistic flight experience.
 Who needs to buy a flight across Canada when it’s right here?

 Shop up a Storm on Robson Street

-Some of Vancouver’s best shopping is along Robson Street, which is right in the heart of downtown.
+Some of Vancouver’s best shopping is along Robson Street, right in the heart of downtown.

-The fun begins on Granville Street, where you can find the Pacific Centre Mall, which is home to popular department stores; the Hudson Bay Co., Nordstroms and Holt Renfrew.
+The fun begins on Granville Street, where you can find the Pacific Centre Mall.
+This spot is home to popular department stores, the Hudson Bay Co. and Holt Renfrew.

-Head a block North to the “Luxury Zone” which can be found on Alberni and West Georgia Streets if you’re in the mood for something a little more opulent.
+Head a block North to the “Luxury Zone,” which can be found on Alberni and West Georgia Streets.
+This area is perfect if you’re looking for something more opulent.

 Related: How Many Days Do I Need to Spend in Vancouver?